Cruise to the Canaries 2024

 Sometimes a depression in the volcanic ash takes the place of the wall.

-We walked into town and saw the sign that points out that wheelchair users should exit into the dock!
+In the afternoon we walked into town and saw the sign that points out that wheelchair users should exit into the dock!

 Gran Canaria